HL7/smart-app-launch/spec/index.md

 Defining the format and content of the access token is left up to the organization that issues the access token and holds the requested resource.

-The authorization server's response MUST include the HTTP "Cache-Control" response header field with a value of "no-store," as well as the "Pragma" response header field with a value of "no-cache."
+The authorization server's response SHALL include the HTTP "Cache-Control" response header field with a value of "no-store," as well as the "Pragma" response header field with a value of "no-cache."